mikavir/casa-quest/README.md

 - **Dashboard**

-    - Having a dashboard of houses with key information provides centralized access to property details.
-Users can view all relevant information about various properties in one place, eliminating the need to switch between different pages or apps.
-This setup allows for quick and easy comparison of multiple properties based on criteria such as price, location, number of bedrooms, and features
+    - Offering a dashboard displaying houses with essential details centralizes access to property information.
+Users can effortlessly view all relevant details about different properties in a single location, eliminating the need to navigate between multiple pages.
+This streamlined setup facilitates swift and straightforward comparison of multiple properties based on criteria like price, location, number of bedrooms, and features.

 ![screenshot](documentation/feature/feature-dashboard.png)

 - **Favourite**

-    - Users can mark properties as favorites, which then appear on a dedicated favorites page for easy access and review.
+    - Users can mark properties as favourites, which then appear on a dedicated favourites page for easy access and review.
 This feature allows users to keep all their preferred properties in one place, simplifying the management and review process.
-By maintaining a favorites list, users can quickly compare their top choices without needing to search for them again
+By maintaining a favourites list, users can quickly compare their top choices without needing to search for them again

 ![screenshot](documentation/feature/feature-favourite.png)

 - **Navigation bar**

-    - The presence of a navigation bar is crucial as it provides users with a clear and intuitive pathway to navigate through the website, ensuring easy access to desired pages.
+    - The presence of a navigation bar is crucial as it provides users with a clear pathway to navigate through the website, ensuring easy access to desired pages.

 ![screenshot](documentation/feature/feature-navigation.png)

 - **Social Media Links in footer**

-    - Incorporating social media links is pivotal for enhancing brand identity and fostering trust among users by expanding points of contact.
+    - Adding social media links enhances brand identity and builds trust by expanding points of contact.

 ![screenshot](documentation/feature/feature-social-media-links.png)